aerobounce/Sublime-Pretty-Shell/README.md

 # Install
 - Make sure you have `shfmt` installed.
-- Currently waiting for merge into: [wbond/package_control_channel](https://github.com/wbond/package_control_channel).
-- Til it's done, however, you can also manually install it (on macOS.
+- Manual install (on macOS.
 Should work on Linux too by doing the same thing in the equivalent directory.):
 ```bash
 git clone https://github.com/aerobounce/Sublime-Pretty-Shell.git "$HOME/Library/Application Support/Sublime Text 3/Packages/PrettyShell"
 ```